CalArcher/top-coin/README.md

 - Note, for the first day in production, I set the server to fetch every 30 minutes just to start with a decent amount of starting data.

 Step 3: React:
 - After I had the backend working as I wanted, I started laying out how I wanted my site to look in Figma.
-I only layed out a rough idea, as I intended to change the site as I went, I knew I would have problems/features come up during development that I would want to address.
+I only laid out a rough idea, as I intended to change the site as I went, I knew I would have problems/features come up during development that I would want to address.
 - As this was my biggest project to date, how my files were set up was not ideal for a project this size.
-I had to change my entire file structure from how I initially had it layed out, both for future scaling and best practices.
+I had to change my entire file structure from how I initially had it laid out, both for future scaling and best practices.

 Step 4: Deployment:
 - I chose to deploy my app on Heroku.
 The main two reasons for this choice were that I had already used Heroku and was familiar with it, and because it was free and performs very well.